dilbert007/dist/README.md

-# Cardula binary repo
+# Mango binary repo

 ## Application

-This is a small cross platform (Mac - W10) to play videos and photos easily.
+This is a small cross platform (Mac, W10 and Linux) to play videos and photos easily.

 It will open a player in full screen on the second monitor (or TV) and you can show the photos or videos there.